Table of Contents

 3. Panamint Springs Resort

-• A cozy restaurant known for its scenic sunset views over the Panamint Mountains.
+- A cozy diner known for its beautiful views of the Panamint Mountains at sunset.

-Panamint Springs is perfect for visitors looking for a more rugged and budget-friendly experience.
+- Panamint Springs is great for tourists who want a more wild and inexpensive experience.

 4. Camping in Death Valley

-• Furnace Creek Campground: The most developed campsite with full hookups, picnic tables, and close proximity to park attractions.
+- Furnace Creek Campground: The most properly maintained campsite has full hookups, picnic tables, and is close to the park’s activities.

-• Mesquite Spring Campground: A quieter option with fewer amenities but stunning night skies.
+- Mesquite Spring Campground: A less busy choice with fewer services and beautiful night skies.

 Death Valley National Park Map